-But for China, the tourism bureau has launched a Huge Promotion campaign in China, in 2011-2012 with Yao Chen, the Queen of Social network in China.
+But for China, the tourism bureau launched a Huge Promotion campaign in China, in 2011-2012 with Yao Chen, the Queen of Social networking in China.

 Social media really have done excellent work as Tourism New Zealand, with the choice of the brand ambassador Yaochen in mainland China.
 On 20 August, Yao Chen started her five-day 100% Revival tour of New Zealand and phase one of the 100% Revive your emotions campaign plus a wedding ceremony in this country were organized. (see here)

 In between filming Yaochen found the time to ‘Weibo ‘ over 70 times to her 20 million fans, the equivalent of 14 tweets each day!
-One of her 1st tweets “New Zealand, the first country in the world to be kissed by the sun”.
+One of her 1st tweets was “New Zealand, the first country in the world to be kissed by the sun”.

 The star experienced five emotions, relaxation, romance, happiness, excitement, and discovery on her travels through the rich and unique New Zealand landscape.

 PR campaigns were launched to follow this People Buzz.
 313 media articles and major Chinese newspapers are being created in

 China 2nd the market for New Zealand’s Tourism!